smacker/go-tree-sitter/README.md

 ## Usage

-Create a parser with that grammar:
+Create a parser with a grammar:

 ```go
 import (